 Systems with high thermal entropy and high information entropy are ubiquitous, we see them everywhere.
 We see them in physics, in biology, in economies, in politics and even in religions; systems with high information entropy are systems that have difficulty in suppressing instability and diversity…

-In Physics this sort of incompressible behavior is called “Turbulence”; but in Economics, or Politics, or for that matter any fluid-like system that can experience excessive internal feedback, this incompressible behavior is usually referred to as “Chaos”…
+In Physics this sort of incompressible behaviour is called “Turbulence”; but in Economics, or Politics, or for that matter any fluid-like system that can experience excessive internal feedback, this incompressible behaviour is usually referred to as “Chaos”…